 How do you use the word magari in Italian?
 What does it mean?
 How do you pronounce it?

-In this lesson, we will look at how to use this very tricky word along with many audio recordings and example sentences.
+In this lesson, we will look at how to use this very tricky word with the help of many audio recordings and example sentences.
 Read on to learn everything you need to know!

 Magari in Italian